What is the Visa Waiver Program?

 Citizens of VWP countries will need an approved ESTA, or Electronic System for Travel Authorization to visit the United States for short term tourism, business, transit, or medical purposes.
-ESTA was created in 2008 and its purpose was to electronically process travel authorization applications online for citizens of VWP countries.
+ESTA was created to electronically process travel authorization applications online for citizens of VWP countries.
 By submitting an online application, the U.S. Department of Homeland Security (DHS) can pre-screen travelers against terrorist and no-fly lists whilst an application is still active in the system.
 Travelers will need to meet all the necessary ESTA requirements in order to ensure their application will be approved.

 - An ESTA is not a visa, it is a visa waiver.

-- The ESTA is required if arriving by air or cruise ship
+- The ESTA is required if arriving by land, air or cruise ship

 - An approved ESTA does not guarantee admission as there are continuous checks on an applicant's admissibility after the ESTA is granted.